-Circus Active is a partnership program between Regional Arts Victoria and the Department of Education designed to evaluate the efficacy of circus-based arts programs to increase physical activity amongst adolescents, especially those who do not engage in mainstream sporting activities.
+Circus Active is a partnership program between Regional Arts Victoria and the Department of Education and Training designed to evaluate the efficacy of circus-based arts programs to increase physical activity amongst adolescents, especially those who do not engage in mainstream sporting activities.

 Two small teams of artists commenced a 6-month residency in two schools and engaged students in a circus arts program, taking place before, during or after school as a timetabled or recreational activity.